 CASC will also launch the Queqiao-2 relay satellite and the Chang'e-6 mission to retrieve rock samples from the far side of the Moon, helping China advance its lunar exploration ambitions.

-Other missions include the Franco-Chinese Multi-Band Astronomical Variable Objects Observatory, a Chinese-Italian electromagnetic seismic satellite, and the recoverable space science satellite Shijian-19, among others.
+Other missions include the Franco-Chinese Multi-Band Astronomical Variable Objects Observatory, the Chinese-Italian electromagnetic seismic satellite, and the recoverable space science satellite Shijian-19, among others.

-One big difference between China and the US, McDowell points out, is that government rockets still play a huge role in Chinese launches, but that's not the case in the US anymore.
+One big difference between China and the US, McDowell points out, is that government rockets still play a huge role in Chinese launches, but this is no longer the case in the US.

-In 2024, Texas-based SpaceX alone aims to conduct 144 orbital missions, continuing to increase its launch rate from about one launch every four days to nearly one launch every three days.
+In 2024, Texas-based SpaceX alone aims to conduct 144 orbital missions, continuing to increase its launch rate from about every four days to nearly every three days.

 Another difference is the ability to reuse rockets, particularly the first stage of SpaceX’s Falcon 9 rocket.
 “That’s something China hasn’t done yet,” McDowell said.